oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 HMMER is used for searching sequence databases for sequence homologs, and for making sequence alignments.

-**URL**
+**More Information**

 http://hmmer.org